Test-Time Training on Video Streams: Results

 \subsection{Semantic Segmentation on KITTI-STEP}

-KITTI-STEP \cite{weber2021step} contains 9 validation videos and 12 test videos of urban driving scenes.\footnote{ KITTI-STEP is originally designed to benchmark instance-level tracking, and has a separate test set held-out by the organizers.
+KITTI-STEP \citep{weber2021step} contains 9 validation videos and 12 test videos of urban driving scenes.\footnote{ KITTI-STEP was originally designed to benchmark instance-level tracking, and has a separate test set held-out by the organizers.
 The official website evaluates only tracking-related metrics on this test set.
 Therefore, we perform our own evaluation using the segmentation labels.
 Since we do not perform regular training on KITTI-STEP, we use the training set as test set. } At the rate of 10 frames-per-second, these videos are the longest -- up to 106 seconds -- among public datasets with dense pixel-wise annotations.
 All hyper-parameters, even for COCO Videos, are selected on the KITTI-STEP validation set.
-Joint training is performed on CityScapes~\cite{cordts2016cityscapes}, another driving dataset with exactly the same 19 categories as KITTI-STEP, but containing still images instead of videos.
+Joint training is performed on CityScapes~\citep{cordts2016cityscapes}, another driving dataset with exactly the same 19 categories as KITTI-STEP, but containing still images instead of videos.

 Table \ref{tab-main} presents our main results.
 Figure \ref{fig-kitti} in the appendix visualizes predictions on two frames.
-Please see project website for more visualizations.
-Online TTT-MAE in the streaming setting, using both implicit and explicit memory, performs the best.
+Please see project website for more visualizations. \emph{Online TTT-MAE} in the streaming setting, using both implicit and explicit memory, performs the best.
 For semantic segmentation, such an improvement is usually considered highly significant in the community.

 Baseline techniques that adapt the normalization layers alone do not help at all in these evaluations.
-This agrees with the evidence in \cite{volpi2022road}: LN Adapt and Tent help significantly on datasets with synthetic corruptions, but do not help on the real-world dataset (CityScapes).
+This finding agrees with the evidence in \cite{volpi2022road}: LN Adapt and Tent help significantly on datasets with synthetic corruptions, but do not help on real-world dataset (e.g. CityScapes).

-TTT-MAE optimizes for only 1 iteration per frame, and is 2x slower than the baseline.
-Comparing with TTT-MAE~\cite{ttt-mae}, which optimizes for 20 iterations per image, our method runs much faster.
-Again, this is because our implicit memory takes advantage of temporal smoothness to get a better initialization for every frame.
+\emph{Online TTT-MAE} optimizes for only one iteration per frame, and turns out slower than the baselines without TTT by $2.3\times$.
+Comparing with \cite{ttt-mae}, which optimizes for 20 iterations per frame (image), our method runs much faster, again, because implicit memory takes advantage of temporal smoothness to get a better initialization for every frame.
 Resetting parameters is wasteful on videos, because the adjacent frames are very similar.